WFP: supporting those who need us – whoever and wherever they may be

 This is where humanity lies – in the way we treat people in their darkest hour.

 Many of the people WFP serves are fleeing conflict, often forced to abandon their land, homes and jobs.
 In most cases, those affected by conflict, drought, floods, earthquakes, hurricanes, crop failures, epidemics such as Ebola or pandemics like COVID-19, have no one but humanitarian agencies to turn to.
 WFP's ability to respond in their hour of need is often the difference between life and death.
 And that’s humanity!

 Humanitarian actors must not take sides in hostilities or engage in controversies of a political, racial, religious or ideological nature.

-Annalisa Conte – Director, WFP Geneva Global Office
+Annalisa Conte – Former Director, WFP Geneva Global Office

 When I worked in Kenya, we delivered food assistance to all refugees irrespective of their nationality, religion, gender or age.
 We made sure their entitlement was properly delivered and nobody’s safety was put at risk during and after the distribution of food assistance.
 Maintaining neutrality is a humanitarian imperative for WFP to help all those who need it.